BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 # Future Work

-The following issues are currently left for future work:
+The following issues are currently left for future work, which may become part of this draft or left for future specifications.
+Community input is welcome.

-* How to deal with subnormal floating point values {{SUBNORMAL}}.
+* How to deal with subnormal floating point values {{SUBNORMAL}}, including whether there should be special handling for them, and if so, how.
+* How to numerically reduce values aside from machine-sized integers and floating point values (major types 0, 1, and 7): For example, big integers, decimal fractions, and rational numbers.
+* How to canonicalize other tagged CBOR constructs such as dates (tag 1).

 # API-Level Recommendations

 This section is informative.

 Many existing CBOR implementations give little or no guidance at the API level as to whether the CBOR being read conforms to the CBOR specification for deterministic encoding {{-CBOR}} §4.2, for example by emitting errors or warnings at deserialization time.
-Conversely, many existing implementations do not carry any burden of ensuring that CBOR is serialized in conformance with the CBOR determinstic encoding specification, again putting that burden on developers.
+Conversely, many existing implementations do not carry any burden of ensuring that CBOR is serialized in conformance with the CBOR deterministic encoding specification, again putting that burden on developers.

 The authors of this document believe that for applications where dCBOR correctness as specified in this document is important, the codec itself should carry as much of this burden as possible.
 This is important both to minimize cognitive load during development, and help ensure interoperability between implementations.